IT IS IMPERATIVE TO DO OUR BEST TOWARD THE REPAIRING OF FAMILY RELATIONSHIPS.

 - Leaving for Padan-Aram = The current Roman Exile

-- Marrying two sisters = These two sisters will give Jacob two messianic seed which will give birth to the idea of two Messiahs.
-Messaih ben Joseph (Rachel) and Messiah ben David (Leah).
+- Marrying two sisters = These two sisters will give Jacob two messianic seeds which will give birth to the idea of two Messiahs.
+Messiah ben Joseph (Rachel) and Messiah ben David (Leah).

 The word of Adonai came to me: "You, human being, take one stick and write on it, 'For Y'hudah and those joined with him [among] the people of Isra'el.'
 Next, take another stick and write on it, 'For Yosef, the stick of Efrayim, and all the house of Isra'el who are joined with him.'
 Finally, bring them together into a single stick, so that they become one in your hand.
 When your people ask you what all this means, tell them that Adonai Elohim says this: 'I will take the stick of Yosef, which is in the hand of Efrayim, together with the tribes of Isra'el who are joined with him, and put them together with the stick of Y'hudah and make them a single stick, so that they become one in my hand.'
 The sticks on which you write are to be in your hand as they watch.
 Then say to them that Adonai Elohim says: 'I will take the people of Isra'el from among the nations where they have gone and gather them from every side and bring them back to their own land.
 I will make them one nation in the land, on the mountains of Isra'el; and one king will be king for all of them.
 They will no longer be two nations, and they will never again be divided into two kingdoms.
+(Eze 37:15-22)

 - Jacob obeys Hashem's command that it was the time for him to leave Padan-Aram = Israel obeys Hashem's calling to return to the Land.